Earn your bachelor's degree.

 Advance your nursing career, unlock new opportunities, and give back to your community.

 100% onlineComplete coursework anytime, anywhere without ever having to come to campus.
+Students will have to complete clinical experiences.

 14 monthsAttend full time and complete the program in just over one year.
 You may also choose to attend part time.